trento-project/mcp-server/README.md

 ## Getting Started

-Go to the the [documentation](docs/README.md) for detailed information on how to set up, configure, and use `mcp-server-trento`.
+Go to the the [documentation](docs/README.md) for detailed information on how to set up, configure, and use the `Trento MCP Server`.
 We recommend starting with the [VS Code integration guide](docs/integration-vscode.md) to learn how to use it along with Visual Studio Code.
 Alternatively, you can refer to the [SUSE AI integration guide](docs/integration-suse-ai.md) to understand how to deploy and use this project with SUSE AI.

 ## License